richard1912/PasteParty/README.md

 - ✅ **Random theme cycler** - Click the 🎨 button in the top right corner to randomly change the background color theme with soft, modern pastel gradients
 - ✅ **Theme persistence** - Your chosen theme is saved on the server and persists across sessions and devices
 - ✅ **Local network access** - Access from any device on your local network (requires firewall configuration)
+- ✅ **Android Companion App** - Share text and images directly from your Android device to PasteParty via the Android share menu

 ## Installation